jamesshore/quixote/README.md

 ## API

-There are three classes and modules available to you:
+There are three primary classes and modules:

 * `quixote` is your entry point.
 It allows you to create a iframe for testing.
 * `Frame` is how you manipulate the DOM inside your test frame.
 * `QElement` allows you to get information about your styled elements.

+There are also a few descriptor classes used when comparing elements:

+* `ElementEdge` describes the outer edge of an element (top, left, etc.)
+* `ElementPosition` describes an offset to an element's edge.
+(10px below the top, etc.)

+There's one value class that represents a calculated value.
+Value objects are immutable.

+* `Position` contains an X or Y coordinate.

 **The API will change!** This is a very early version.
 Don't use this code if you don't want to be on the bleeding edge.
+Breaking changes to any method documented here will be mentioned in the [change log](CHANGELOG.md).
+Any class or method that isn't mentioned should be considered non-public.

 ### Entry Point: `quixote`